A recipient benefit who goes abroad

 • A trip abroad due to the death of an immediate family member (a spouse, parent, child or sibling) for a maximum of 3 weeks is not included in the calculation of the time spent abroad during that calendar year.

-• A person who goes abroad to receive medical treatment that cannot be obtained in Israel, or a person accompanying a sick family member (parent, child, spouse) for the purpose of obtaining such medical treatment, and has received authorization from the Ministry of Health for the trip, will continue to receive the benefit even for the time that he or she stays abroad, but for no more than six months.
+• A person who goes abroad to receive medical treatment that cannot be obtained in Israel, or a person accompanying a sick family member (parent, child, spouse) for the purpose of obtaining such medical treatment, and has received authorization from the Ministry of Health for the trip, will continue to receive the benefit even for the time that he or she stays abroad - up to 6 months.